Michael Wilson (writer): Life in exile

 The arbitration committee awarded Wilson sole credit, but when the movie opened, studio executives took advantage of a clause in the collective bargaining agreement with the Guild, allowing them to refuse credit to a blacklisted writer. ...the only writing credit to appear on the screen read: 'From the book by Jessamyn West.'

 As Wilson later observed, "for the first and perhaps only time a Hollywood picture was released that wasn't written by anyone."

-Another obstacle arose when Friendly Persuasion was nominated for a Best Adapted Screenplay Oscar: "In anticipation of the nomination, the Academy of Motion Picture Arts and Sciences adopted a special bylaw barring an award to anyone who had failed to clear himself of charges of past or present membership in the Communist Party.
+Another complication arose when Friendly Persuasion was nominated for a Best Adapted Screenplay Oscar: "In anticipation of the nomination, the Academy of Motion Picture Arts and Sciences adopted a special bylaw barring an award to anyone who had failed to clear himself of charges of past or present membership in the Communist Party.
 The rule, which did not name Mr. Wilson but was aimed specifically at him, was removed two years later."
 At the 1957 Academy Awards, Wilson's name was not on the ballot.
 Instead, Friendly Persuasion was listed last in the Adapted Screenplay category with the wording, "Achievement nominated, but writer ineligible for Award under Academy By-Laws."
 The award was given that year to Around the World in 80 Days.

 Wilson and Carl Foreman worked separately on adapting Pierre Boulle's 1952 French novel The Bridge over the River Kwai, but as Wilson and Foreman were both blacklisted, The Bridge on the River Kwai screenplay credit went to Boulle, who admitted he could not speak or write English.

 Wilson remained in France with his family until 1964.
 At that point, their U.S. passports were restored and they returned to live in Ojai, California.